Please note that posts on this site may contain affiliate links

 When you’re first starting out, it can be tempting to try to go big, but this can backfire fast!

 Choose Easy Spells First

-As I said above, there are a few kinds of spells that are inherently easy and perfect for a beginner.
+As I said above, a few kinds of spells are inherently easy and perfect for a beginner.

-Trying these out will help you to connect with your inner power as well as reveal your natural talents.
+Trying these out will help you connect with your inner power and reveal your natural talents.